Berghof (residence)

-The Berghof was rebuilt and renamed in 1935 and was Hitler's vacation residence for ten years.
+The Berghof was rebuilt and renamed in 1935 and was Hitler's holiday residence for ten years.
 It was damaged by British bombs in late April 1945, and again in early May by retreating SS troops, and it was looted after Allied troops reached the area.
 The Bavarian government demolished the burned shell in 1952.

 History

 The Berghof began as a much smaller chalet called Haus Wachenfeld, a holiday home built in 1916 (or 1917) by Kommerzienrat Otto Winter, a businessman from Buxtehude.
 It was located near the Platterhof, the former Pension Moritz where Hitler had stayed in 1922–23.
 By 1926, the family running the pension had left, and Hitler did not like the new owner.
 He moved first to the Marineheim and then to a hotel in Berchtesgaden, the Deutsches Haus, where he dictated the second volume of Mein Kampf in the summer of 1926.
 Hitler met his girlfriend at that time, Maria Reiter, who worked in a shop on the ground floor of the hotel, during another visit in autumn 1926.
-In 1928, Winter's widow rented Haus Wachenfeld to Hitler, and his half-sister Angela came to live there as housekeeper, although she left soon after her daughter Geli's 1931 death in Hitler's Munich apartment.
+In 1928, Winter's widow rented Haus Wachenfeld to Hitler, and his half-sister Angela came to live there as housekeeper, although she left soon after her daughter Geli's death in Hitler's Munich apartment in 1931.

 By 1933, Hitler had purchased Haus Wachenfeld with funds he received from the sale of his political manifesto Mein Kampf.
 The small chalet-style building was refurbished and much expanded by architect Alois Degano during 1935–36 under the supervision of Martin Bormann, when it was renamed The Berghof (English: "Mountain Court").
 The renovated interiors were designed by Gerdy Troost.

 A large terrace was built and featured big, colourful, resort-style canvas umbrellas.
 The entrance hall "was filled with a curious display of cactus plants in majolica pots."
 A dining room was panelled with very costly cembra pine.
 Hitler's large study had a telephone switchboard room.
 The library contained books "on history, painting, architecture and music."
 A great hall was furnished with expensive Teutonic furniture, a large globe, and an expansive red marble fireplace mantel.
 Behind one wall was a projection booth for evening screenings of films (often, Hollywood productions, including Mickey Mouse).

 A sprawling picture window could be lowered into the wall to give a sweeping, open-air view of the snow-capped mountains in Hitler's native Austria.
 The house was maintained much like a small resort hotel by several housekeepers, gardeners, cooks, and other domestic workers.

-The Berghof became a centerpiece of Nazi propaganda.
+The Berghof became a centrepiece of Nazi propaganda.
 The Nazi-controlled German press as well as the English-language international press covered Hitler's life at home in a positive light.
-These stories helped to soften his image by portraying him as a man of culture, dog lover, and good neighbor.
+These stories helped to soften his image by portraying him as a man of culture, dog lover, and good neighbour.
 Writer William George Fitz-Gerald, under the pseudonym Ignatius Phayre, published many articles about visiting Hitler at home that were fabricated from Nazi propaganda sources.